MarcinOrlowski/laravel-api-response-builder/README.md

       "data": null
     }

-If you would like to return some data with your success respoinse (which pretty much always the case :), wrap it into `array` and pass it to `success()` as argument:
+If you would like to return some data with your success response (which pretty much always the case :), wrap it into `array` and pass it to `success()` as argument:

     $data = [ "foo" => "bar" ];
     return ResponseBuilder::success($data);